Want to improve your organization's overall productivity?

 How to perform business process modeling

-If you wish to streamline internal workflows and boost team productivity, business process modeling must be on your to-do list.
+If you wish to streamline internal workflows and boost team productivity, BPM must be on your to-do list.

 There's no one-size-all fits modeling technique — the key is in understanding the overall objectives the team wants to achieve by completing this exercise.